aurora-arg/pyebfgen/UserGuide.md

 it has already expired, within the two year grace period.
      - Once you have selected the purpose of this specific application, continue.
- - Operator Class:  If you have a new candidate and they take a test, you will select the class of license they have received a CSCE for.
-If you are submitting an administrative update or renewal, make sure you have correctly selected the class of license they hold otherwise it will cause an error in the application when it’s uploaded for batch processing with the FCC.
-Once you have selected the class of license, continue.
  - Change Callsign Systematically?:  If the applicant has upgraded their license, performed an administrative update and asked to change their callsign to the next systematically available, you would select "Y" for yes.
 If this is a new application, leave it blank.
 If they have upgraded their license and do not want to change their callsign you must select "N" for no.  Continue when completed with this field.
- - Federal Registration Number:  If the applicant is already licensed, you MUST type in their FRN.
-If the applicant already has an FRN but no other licenses with the FCC, please enter it in here, even if it has leading zeros.
-If an FRN needs to be entered here, type it in and continue.
  - Licensee Name Change:  If an applicant needs to make a name change, whatever type of name change, you must select "Y" for yes.
 If the applicant is doing a name change, make sure you have their name entered that is to be reflected on their license.
 Otherwise, leave it blank and continue.
- - Basic Qualification Question:  If this is for a new amateur radio license application, license upgrade, systematic callsign change or any type of renewal that is being submitted with this session, the question MUST be answered.
-If you are submitting an application for an administrative update (i.e. changing their mailing address) you must leave that field blank.
-Once you are done with this field, please click on "Save Application".
+ - Operator Class:  If you have a new candidate and they take a test, you will select the class of license they have received a CSCE for.
+If you are submitting an administrative update or renewal, make sure you have correctly selected the class of license they hold otherwise it will cause an error in the application when it’s uploaded for batch processing with the FCC.
+Once you have selected the class of license, continue.
+ - The last field you will see is labeled "Pending File No.".
+This corresponds to a question on the 605 Form asking if the applicant has another license application on file with the FCC that is awaiting action.
+Most, if not all applicants, will not have a file awaiting action from the FCC unless it is a vanity callsign application or another license application where the individual answered "Yes" to the felony question.
+That will happen from time to time and if you encounter an applicant with a pending application like that, you will need to enter the file number as it appears in the ULS.
+The candidate should have that file number for you and include it in that section of the 605 Form.
+If there is no data, or pending application on file with the FCC, continue.
+ - Once you have completed that application, please click on "Save Application".
+ - You may immediately start on your next application, or click "Close Window".

 ## Generating the batch file